pulp-platform/dory_examples/README.md

 Input example networks are included in the *Test_suite_DORY* folder.
 Folder *application* contains the whole application to be executed on the GAP8 platform.

-There are many parameters which you can specificy in the network_generate.py.
+There are many parameters that you can specify in the network_generate.py.
 Use

 ```